 2019 Final Submission Extension Deadline

 The final deadline for AP Seminar and AP Research students' performance tasks and teacher scores to be submitted to the AP Digital Portfolio has been extended to May 2 at 11:59 p.m.
 ET.

 Note: The following information and resources are for AP Seminar teachers at participating AP Capstone™ schools.
 In order to offer AP Seminar, schools must apply through the AP Program to participate and teachers must attend mandatory training.
-For more information, visit the AP Capstone section of Advances in AP.
+For more information, visit the AP Capstone Diploma program page.

 AP Seminar is a year-long course that has students investigate real-world issues from multiple perspectives.
 Students learn to synthesize information from different sources, develop their own lines of reasoning in research-based written essays, and design and deliver oral and visual presentations, both individually and as part of a team.

 Essential Course Resources